MicrosoftDocs/windows-iotcore-docs/windows-iotcore/build-your-image/AddRecovery.md

         <SOC>QC8016-R</SOC>
         ```

-    - Include the RECOVERY_WINPE and RECOVERY_BCD feature in the OEM section
+    - Include the RECOVERY_BCD feature in the OEM section

         ```xml
         <OEM>